-Mick Rix, the GMB’s national officer, claimed KFC’s crisis occurred because it moved from six Bidvest Logistics supply warehouses to one DHL distribution center.
-In a statement posted to the GMB website on Monday, GMB criticized KFC for making what it called a “bird-brained” decision in an attempt to increase profits.
+Mick Rix, the GMB’s national officer, claimed KFC’s crisis occurred because it moved from six Bidvest Logistics supply warehouses to one DHL® distribution center.

 The decision to switch contractors didn’t come without a warning from the U.K.’s general trade union, GMB.
 Mick Rix is credited with warning KFC before switching suppliers.
 He alluded to Burger King making the same move to cut costs and ending up with a steep drop in service and distribution.
 KFC learned this lesson the hard way.

 DHL® now falls in the “overpromise and underdeliver” category.
 Last November, the shipping giant had promised to “set a new delivery standard” for KFC.
 DHL®, SQL, and KFC are working together to rectify the chicken crisis.

 Ensure your shipments are covered